Halophilus/Animation-Scripts/README.md

 How to use:

-    Make sure you have the Python Imaging Library (PIL) installed.
-You can install it with the command pip install pillow.
     Save the script as a Python file, e.g., color_to_transparency.py.
     Modify the folder_path, target_color, and tolerance variables within the script according to your needs:
         folder_path: Replace path/to/your/folder with the actual folder path containing the PNG images.